paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/random_failure.md

 # Random failure

-The reliability.space approach for EEE items provides models for reliability predictions for the EEE components which are used in space applications.
-The conventional component types refer to the components which are defined in the EPPL list {cite:t}`eee-EPPL007-37` and the PCB as expressed in {ref}`eee_annex_a`.
+The reliability.space approach for {term}`EEE` items provides models for reliability predictions for the {term}`EEE` components which are used in space applications.
+The conventional component types refer to the components which are defined in the {term}`EPPL` list {cite:t}`eee-EPPL007-37` and the PCB as expressed in {ref}`eee_annex_a`.

-The reliability.space approach covering the {term}`random failures <Random failure>` for EEE items is described in this part of the handbook.
+The reliability.space approach covering the {term}`random failures <Random failure>` for {term}`EEE` items is described in this part of the handbook.
 This methodology is based on the FIDES methodology, 2009 version.

 Following the observations from the TEC QQD Study - Reliability Prediction Data Sources and Methodologies for Space Applications, it is adapted to the specificities of the space applications.